SuriPfote/EFBM/docs/features.md

 - Calculate profit margins for manufactured items
 - Track price history
 - Set custom prices for items
+- Analyze manufacturing profitability with the Profitability Analyzer Widget
+- Filter items by profitability threshold
+- Sort profitable items by margin or absolute profit
+- Identify most profitable manufacturing opportunities at a glance

 ### Data Management